djhouseknecht/java-certs/OCA/1-java-building-blocks/1-notes.md

 >_**TIP**: You need to memorize these_
 - base 10 (digits 0-9) is the method we are use to using (and used above)
 - octal (digits 0-7), which uses the number 0 as a prefix - for example, `017`
-- hexadecimal (digits 0-9 and latters A-F), which uses the number 0 followed by `x` or `X` as a prefix - for example, `0xFF`
+- hexadecimal (digits 0-9 and letters A-F), which uses the number 0 followed by `x` or `X` as a prefix - for example, `0xFF`
 - binary (digits 0 & 1), which uses the number 0 followed by a `b` or `B` as a prefix - for example, `0b10`

-Something add in Java 7 is the ability to use _underscores_ in literals.
+Something added in Java 7 is the ability to use _underscores_ in literals.
 ```java
 double legal = 1_00_0.0_0;   // this is legal
 double notAtStart = _100.00; // DOES NOT COMPILE